hua-mike/cp255-project/docs/index.md

 ![](images/cw-hexbin.png)

+The lack of comparable crosswalk coverage in the southern neighborhoods of San Francisco might contribute to a less pedestrian-friendly environment in those neighborhoods.

 ## Priority Crosswalk Installation

+Almost 2,700 intersections in San Francisco are missing crosswalks, a quantity too great for city agencies to address them all in detail.
+A prioritization scheme must be created to be able to choose intersections to study for potential crosswalk installation.
+This project proposes a prioritization metric that incorporates existing pedestrian injury and equity metrics that the SF agencies use.

 The high injury network (shown below in blue) is defined by the SF Vision Zero team and SF Public Health as the highest-concern streets for traffic injuries.
 The network represents the 12% of streets where over 70% of collisions occur.